jessvan/howTo/md/Test-HPT.md

 native App for IOS with the client specifying just one platform: the iPad.

-The INC TOD project required a hybrid output - in the form of html, ePub and for print.
+The INC TOD project required a hybrid output - in the form of html, ePub and icmls for print.

 ## How: App & online reading experience